cerentuker/berlin-events/README.md

-# Show Events in Berlin Application
+# Berlin Events Application
+This is a web application that feeds on [Berlin Events SimpleSearch API](https://www.berlin.de/sen/web/service/maerkte-feste/strassen-volksfeste/index.php/index/all.json?q=) and displays available events in Berlin to the user.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+The project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 For handling the API responses I will be most likely using axios.

 ## Available Scripts